One-to-One Correspondence Activities for Preschool, Pre-K, and Kindergarten

 One-to-One correspondence is a foundational math skill for preschoolers.
 It can take months or even an entire year for preschoolers to master this skill.
 For this reason it is important to provide your students with plenty of opportunities to practice one-to-one all year long.

 Use one-to-one correspondence to solve problems by matching sets and comparing number amounts and in counting objects to 10 and beyond and to recognize the number of objects in small groups without counting and by counting (NCTM)

-This activity is fun, fun, FUN!
-My students could play this game for hours and hours and it’s great for 1:1 practice too.
+This activity is so much fun for kids!
+They could play this game for hours and hours and it’s great for 1:1 practice too.
 First, start by reading a book about ducks to your kids.
 10 Little Rubber Ducks by Eric Carle or Five Little Ducks by Pamela Paparone are both perfect for young children.
 Place a shallow bowl of water in the middle of the table.
-Give the students one large foam die (I prefer foam because they are easy to roll and don’t make any noise) and have them take turns rolling it.
-The students have to count the dots on the dice and place the corresponding number of ducks in the “pond”.
-If counting to six is too hard then tape a piece of paper over the numbers that are too hard and put one or two dots on the paper instead.
+Give the kids one foam dice and have them take turns rolling it.
+Children will count the dots on the dice and place the corresponding number of mini rubber ducks in the “pond”.
+If counting to six is too hard for your kids, tape a piece of paper over the higher numbers and put one or two dots on the paper instead.

 Spill the Bears